mike911209/K-SISS/README.md

 #### Install prometheus
 Check prometheus have beeb installed in k8s cluster.

-#### Install SSIS Promsupp (Prometheus support)
+#### Install SISS Promsupp (Prometheus support)
 **Please run the following command under `Promsupp` directory**

-Promsupp is an SSIS subproject that connects Prometheus with SSIS applications by creating Services and ServiceMonitors for metric scraping.
+Promsupp is an SISS subproject that connects Prometheus with SISS applications by creating Services and ServiceMonitors for metric scraping.

 Build your image:
 ```